pkncoder/Light-Teachings/YappingSessions/LessonPlans.md

 - How to hit an object to return colors
     - Disclaimer
         - This is a lot
-        - *maybe make a cheat sheet for all of this to be looked back apon*
+        - *maybe make a cheat sheet for all of this to be looked back upon*
     - Overview needed to know concepts
         - Vectors
         - Rays